 Parkgate Golf Course

 During the summer term of 2019, we were fortunate enough to receive funding from the Golf Foundation to develop our very own Golf Course.
-Below you will find pictures and the press release due be printed in the next edition of the nationally received 'Junior Golf Matters' Magazine.
+Below you will find pictures and the press release printed in the December 2019 edition of the nationally received 'Junior Golf Matters' Magazine.